assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 Traditional approaches focus on documentation.
 But documentation alone proves insufficient for several reasons:

 First, it struggles to capture tacit knowledge—the intuitive understanding that experienced operators develop through years of interaction.
 You can document the steps to resolve an issue, but not the subtle cues that experienced engineers use to detect problems early.
+Tacit knowledge is why Michelin star chefs can write a cookbook and not worry about competition.
+Tacit knowledge is impossible to properly document, rather it takes time to learn under expert tutelage.

 Second, documentation diverges from reality as systems evolve.
 When documentation updates require extra effort beyond making changes, they often don't happen.